 Perennials do not need to be coddled; however, they do need a certain amount of care to keep them disease free and beautifully growing.

 The following information will help you select the proper perennials., plant them correctly, and give them the regular maintenance they require.
-Have fun!

 When preparing the soil add 20kg of composted manure, one large bale of peat moss and 1 kg of garden food for every 100 square feet.
 These numbers are general guidelines but you should always follow the manufacturer’s packaging instructions where available.
 Good drainage is essential.
 If you have any compost at home feel free to mix this in as well.

 When planting make sure all of the roots are well covered and the plant is anchored securely in the soil.
-Water in well with a transplanter fertilizer.
+Water in well with a transplant fertilizer.
 After the initial watering, water whenever the soil appears dry.
 Water early in the day, soaking the soil well and not just sprinkling the foliage.
 Moisture on the foliage more than 24 hours encourages plant disease.

 Cutting Back Perennials